 As with any type of income, the tax treatment of income from assigned structured settlement payments is ultimately determined by the taxpayer and their tax adviser.
 Income from assigned payment streams is typically considered ordinary income and is recognized when received.

-How To Tax on DCF Income Payments
+How To Calculate Taxable Income on DCF Income Payments

-The proportion of income vs. principal in any given payment is determined by the taxpayer using either an amortization schedule or an exclusion ratio applied to the whole payment stream.
-The exclusion ratio is shown on the amortization schedule for all payment streams sold by DCF Exchange.
 Please note, if the payment is in an IRA, then all IRA distributions will be taxed when they are taken, not when payments are received into your IRA.

 Using The Exclusion Ratio